 Different Types of Toxic People

-As mentioned above, there are different types of Toxic People, depending on their motivations and attitudes.
+There are different types of Toxic People, depending on their motivations and attitudes.
 While they can share certain behaviour traits the motivations and way they go about things can be different.
 In this chapter, I’ll go over a few of the different ones you can encounter.
 It is worth knowing that a toxic person may not fit into just one category and actually have two or more of the various types at the same time.

 The Arrogant/Egotistical Person

-Generally, these type of toxic people are underachievers, have more issues than the average person and/or feel inadequate/insecure about themselves.
+Generally, these type of toxic people are underachievers.
+Typically they have more issues than the average person and can feel inadequate/insecure about themselves.
 They create a false image to convince others and even themselves that they are perfect or better than they really are.
-Their self-image is constantly at threat so they do what they can to push others down or push themselves up in order to feel better – this bloated ego makes it difficult to be around them.
+Their self-image is constantly at threat so they are known to push others down or big themselves up.
+They do this in order to feel better and it’s this bloated ego that makes it difficult to be around them.
 They are often cocky who never learn from their mistakes ~ They never learn because they think they never make mistakes and are flawless.
-They’re not the most deadly of toxic people on this list, they’re just annoying and difficult to be around.
+They’re not the most deadly of toxic people on this list, they’re just annoying and difficult but they can be hurtful.

-Very similar in style to the arrogant type except these people don’t care what others think or feel of them because in their own mind they are perfect or even ‘a God/Goddess’.
-They believe their own opinion as fact and don’t care for anyone else.
+Similar in style to the arrogant type except with a slight twist.
+These people don’t care what others think or feel of them because in their own mind they are perfect or even ‘a God/Goddess’.
+They believe their own opinions as fact and don’t care for anyone else.
 The people who are seen as of value are just to be used to make their self-esteem even higher.
-They tend to use people that are less attractive, less funny, more awkward in their opinion to make them feel more attractive, more funny, less awkward, etc. In their world, they’re the only one who truly matters.
+They tend to use people that are less attractive, less funny, more awkward (in their opinion) to make them feel more attractive, funnier, less awkward, etc. In their world, they’re the only one who truly matters.

 The Green-Eyed Monster

 A combination of the victim and manipulator as their focus is to shift the blame onto others for their problems.
-They deny that they are at fault and push that blame onto others. they are known for accusing people who confront them of playing the victim.
+The blamer denies that they are at fault and push that blame onto others.
 They are difficult people as they hardly ever accept when things are their fault.
 As they don’t take resonsilbity for their actions, they hardly ever change.

 The sponger feeds off the generosity of others without having any intent on giving anything back.
 In short, these people are lazy; they take the easy route and are not willing to go out of their way for anyone.
 If the Sponger owes anything then it can be a real battle to get what is owed back.
-By keeping on lending to them enables this toxic behaviour, at this point, it is wise to stop.
+By lending to them more and more actually enables this toxic behaviour, and at this point, it is wise to stop.

 The Self-Destructive person is a combination of ‘Needy’ and the ‘Victim’ where they cause their own problems and are after constant support.
 However, they will refuse to change and push any blame onto the one(s) helping them.
 Could be argued that some people with this kind of behaviour deliberately cause their own problems to get attention.